CelliesProjects/eStreamplayer32-vs1053-pio/README.md

 #endif
 ```
-8. On first boot or after a flash erase the fatfs will be formatted.
-This will take a couple of seconds depending on the size of the fatfs.
+3. On first boot or after a flash erase the fatfs will be formatted.
+This will take from a couple of seconds up to a minute depending on the size of the fatfs.
 <br>You can monitor the boot/formatting progress on the serial port.
 <br>Flashing an update will not erase the fatfs data.
 <br>**Note: Take care to select the same partition table when updating the app otherwise the fatfs partition will be formatted.**
-9. Browse to the ip address shown on the serial port.
+4. Browse to the ip address shown on the serial port.

 ### Setup for local file playback